 Mexican American or Chicano students who speak Mexican American language variety or what is often referred to as Chicano English, a highly rule-governed and studied linguistic system.
 95% of the students at ACES identify themselves as Latino.
 80% of the Latino population in L.A.
 County is of Mexican descent.
 Hawaiian American students who speak Hawaiian American language variety or what is referred to as Hawaiian Pidgin English, a highly rule-governed and widely studied linguistic system.
-Hawaiian American students at ACES.
+Hawaiian American students comprise 0% of the students at ACES.